Strzelecki Highway: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 Leongatha-Yarragon Road from Leongatha via Hallston and Allambee to Yarragon, was declared a Main Road on 10 November 1913, and Leongatha-Mirboo Road was declared a Main Road on 16 February 1925.
-The passing of the Country Roads Act of 1958 updated the definition of Main Roads.
+The passing of the Country Roads Act 1958 updated the definition of Main Roads.
 Mountain Hut Road was declared a Main Road on 9 May 1983, from the intersection with Mirboo North-Thorpdale Road in Delburn to the intersection with Morwell-Thorpdale Road in Driffield.

-The passing of the Transport Act of 1983 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Transport Act 1983 (itself an evolution from the original Highways and Vehicles Act 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
 Strzelecki Highway was declared a State Highway in December 1990, from Leongatha to Morwell, subsuming the original declarations of Mountain Hut and Leongatha-Mirboo Roads, and Leongatha-Yarragon Road between Leongatha and Leongatha North, as Main Roads; before this declaration, the road was also referred to as Morwell-Thorpdale Road.

 Strzelecki Highway was signed as State Route 182 between Leongatha and Morwell in 1990; with Victoria's conversion to the newer alphanumeric system in the late 1990s, it was replaced by route B460.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2008, VicRoads re-declared the road as Strzelecki Highway (Arterial #6180) between South Gippsland Highway in Leongatha and Commercial Road at Morwell.

 The Morwell end of the highway was deviated westwards in 2006 as part of the Hazelwood Power Station West Field open cut mine expansion.